Back to Kasa Smart Guides

 Use Identical Bulbs on the Circuit

 Mixing different brands, models, or wattages of bulbs on the same dimmer circuit can cause flickering.
 Each bulb type responds slightly differently to dimming signals.
 If one bulb flickers it can cause others to flicker too.
 Replace all bulbs on the circuit with the same brand and model.
-Buy enough at once to ensure they are from the same manufacturing batch.
+Buy enough at once to make sure they are from the same manufacturing batch.
 This eliminates compatibility variations between bulbs.

 Quick Solutions